Fashion and clothing in the Philippines: Pre-colonial period

-The early pre-Philippines clothing of the indigenous groups such as the Tagalogs and Visayans included both the baro and saya made from silk in matching colours.
-This style was exclusively worn by the women from the upper caste, while those of lower castes wore baro made from pounded white bark fiber, and a floor-length wrap-around skirt.
-Women usually wore jewelry, such as gold necklaces and earrings, which symbolized wealth and beauty.
-In some tribes, women also wore tattoos signifying beauty, power and wealth.In contrast, the Visayans wore clothes similar to that of Indonesians and Malaysians.
-They wore a robe called Marlota or jacket called Baquero without a collar that reached the feet.
-The robes or jackets were brightly coloured.
-The Tagalogs and the Visayans bound their foreheads and temples with long, narrow strips of cloth called Putong.
-Necks were covered with gold necklaces, and wrists with golden armlets called Calombigas – these had intricate patterns.
-Others would wear precious stones.The usual male headdress was the pudong, a turban; though in Panay, both men and women also wore a head cloth or bandana called saplung.
+Coastal lowlander groups like the Tagalogs and Visayans, also bound their foreheads and temples with long, narrow strips of cloth called putong.
+Necks were covered with gold necklaces, and wrists with golden armlets called calombigas – these had intricate patterns.
+Others would wear precious stones.
+The usual male headdress was the pudong, a turban; though in Panay, both men and women also wore a head cloth or bandana called saplung.
 Commoners wore pudong of rough abaca cloth wrapped around only a few turns so that it was more of a headband than a turban and was therefore called pudong-pudong – as the crowns and diadems on Christian images were later called.
 A red pudong was called magalong, and was the insignia of braves who had killed an enemy.